Kshitijkumar15/Python/README.md

 ## Usage

-Feel free to use, modify, and learn from the programs in this repository for educational and personal purposes.
+You can use, modify, and learn from the programs in this repository for educational and personal purposes.
 If you find a program particularly useful, you can integrate it into your projects or use it as a reference for solving similar problems.

 ## Contributions